JapSeyz/dot-migrations/README.md

 ### Installation

-1) Installing is extremely easy, all you have to do it copy the `migrations.php.dist` file to the `/config` folder and remove the .dist ending.
-(You may here edit the options to fit your project, but the standard setup should fit almost any needs).
+1) Installing is extremely easy, all you have to do is run `composer require japseyz/dot-migrations`, and copy the `migrations.php.dist` file to the `/config` folder and remove the .dist ending.

 2) After that is done, you open up `/config/config.php` and add `\Dot\Migrations\ConfigProvider::class,` to the `$aggregator` array.